Michigan Matters: Norcia & Vann Team Up to Help Detroit

 Vann also talked about serving as Co-Chair with Norcia at United Way.
 It’s the first time the non-profit has had a CEO and community leader together in the Co-Chairman roles.

 The pandemic has hit this community hard and those who were having issues before have had an even more difficult time.
-Vann talked how United Way is addressing those issues through its programs.MORE NEWS: Immersive Van Gogh Detroit Event Rescheduled For Second Time
+Vann talked how United Way is addressing those issues through its programs.MORE NEWS: Stellantis Suspends COVID-19 Vaccine Mandate For U.S. Salaried Employees

 Watch Michigan Matters, Sunday at 8am on CBS 62